Black Vaudeville: Music

-The black musicians and composers of the vaudeville era influenced what is now known as American musical comedy, jazz and Broadway musical theater.
+The black musicians and composers of the Vaudeville era influenced what is now known as American musical comedy, jazz, blues and Broadway musical theater.
 The popular music of the time was ragtime, a lively form developed from black folk music prominently featuring piano and banjo.
-The fast tempo of Ragtime matched the pace of the Vaudevillian revue type show.
-Thomas Greene Bethune or (“Blind Tom”) composed 100 pieces and could play over 7,000.
+The fast tempo of Ragtime matched the pace of the Vaudevillian revue type show.Thomas Greene Bethune (or "Blind Tom") composed 100 pieces and could play over 7,000.
 He was exploited by a slave owner John Benthune.
 For example, John let Tom perform to make himself money.
 “Blind Tom” made $100,000 in 1866 and only received $3,000 of this.
 John William Boone was a fellow blind pianist, a professional at the age of fourteen, known as “Blind Boone”.
-John and Tom shared a piano ragtime style of “jig piano”.
+John and Tom shared a piano ragtime style of "jig piano".
 This consisted of the left hand playing the beat of the tuba while the right hand played the fiddle and banjo melodies.
 This music portrayed slaves dances, including beats at times created by the only instrument they had, their bodies.